collinsteaches/project4_idt_marvel/README.md

 # Project 4 Information - The Marvel Cinematic Universe

-**Instructions:** Instructions to the exact development and details to the project will be delivered *May 3, 2019*.
+**Instructions:** Instructions to the exact development and details to the project are below and available in class.
 Below you will find information that is to be included in your project including movies in sequential and time-line order, and characters.

 ---